 A whole-house generator will keep electrical appliances running in your home even if your utility provider experiences a power outage.
-Emergency, standby or backup generators can be installed outside your home to provide power to keep everything from refrigerators, freezers and lights to life-saving medical equipment running.
-Generators take over as soon as grid power is interrupted, and they turn off once grid power is restored.
-To help you make the right choice, this guide provides information on the types of whole-house generators that are available.
+Emergency, standby or backup generators can be installed outside your home to provide power for everything from refrigerators, freezers and lights to life-saving medical equipment.
+Generators take over as soon as grid power is interrupted, and turn off once grid power is restored.
+To help you make the right choice, this guide provides information on the types of whole-house generators available.

 Automatic or Manual Switch

 There are two basic types of switches to initiate power to your whole-house generator:

 An automatic transfer switch (ATS) will automatically turn your generator on in the event of an outage.
 The big advantage of having an ATS installed on your whole-house generator is that you do not have to be home to start it.
 If you travel often and live in an area that experiences frequent power failures, a generator with an ATS is recommended.
 Transfer switches are available in three sizes: 50 amps, 100 amps and 200 amps.
 Ask your electrician to help you choose the right size or check for the information on your home’s main breaker panel.

 A manual switch requires the homeowner to be present in order to turn on the whole-house generator and provide power to the home’s appliances.
 Though less expensive, manual operation switches are less desirable.

 To decide which whole-house generator is right for you, considerwhich of the following items you will need to operate during a grid power outage, and the estimated wattage required to keep them running: